gurugio/cka-study/week2.md

 * You cannot modify the static pod with kube API and kubectl.
 * ignore by the kube-scheduler

+* find the static pod definition path with --config argument of kubelet -> staticPodPath: field in the config file

 # DAY2 2023-04-04 76-93